maximechemenda/ComputerSimulation/README.md

 # ComputerSimulation
-Codes in Python for the 2nd year course: Computer Simulation The 5 checkpoints are individual tasks, but most of them are tasks that help doing the final project.
+Codes in Python for the 2nd year course: Computer Simulation.
+The 5 checkpoints are individual tasks, but most of them are tasks that help doing the final project.
 Checkpoint 1: Python class representing a polynomial and with which we can perform simple mathematical operations on polynomials.
 Checkpoint 2: Application to simulate the radioactive decay of unstable nuclei.